Matheme and mathematics. On the main concepts of the philosophy of Alain Badiou: The mathemes of the indiscernible and unnameable

 This list of problems can be extended.
-The ``name of the event'' is not ``prohibited by being'' \cite[p.
-184]{BE} because the axiom of foundation may be consistently replaced with its negation --- for example, the Aczel anti-foundation axiom is consistent with the remaining axioms of set theory.
-Finite sets are not necessarily definable, even though Badiou tries to prove the opposite \cite[p.
-137]{C}, mistakenly identifying finite sets with numerals.
-In the so called nonstandard models of set theory the standard omega is finite and non-definable.
-Generic sets are not coextensive with unconstructible sets \cite[p.
-135]{C} -- for example, the Ground Axiom implies it.
-It seems though that the presented discussion of the mathemes of indiscernible, undecidable, unnameable, and evental site is sufficient to defend the main thesis of this paper.
-Mathematics --- forced to accept compromises going definitely too far --- responds with outcomes which are hostile to fundamental philosophical motivations of Badiou's doctrine.
+The ``name of the event'' is not ``prohibited by being'' [BE, p.
+184] because the axiom of foundation may be consistently replaced with its negation --- for example, the Aczel antifoundation axiom is consistent with the remaining axioms of set theory.
+Finite sets are not necessarily definable, even though Badiou tries to prove the opposite [Conditions, p.
+137], mistakenly identifying finite sets with numerals.
+In the so called nonstandard models of set theory the standard omega is finite and non definable.
+Generic sets are not coextensive with unconstructible sets [Conditions, p.
+135] --- for example, under the Ground Axiom.
+It seems though that the discussion of the mathemes of indiscernible, undecidable, unnameable, and evental site is sufficient to defend the main thesis of this paper.
+Mathematics --- forced to accept compromises going definitely too far --- responds with outcomes which are hostile to fundamental philosophical motivations of Badiou’s doctrine.
 Despite some points of convergence, his generic theory of truth and his philosophy of event can coexist only at a price of selective and instrumental interpretation of the mathematical component.
 Therefore one has to conclude that ``Being and Event'' provides no grounding for a deep ontological structure behind the realms of science, art, love and politics, and that the mathematical formulation of the theory of event has no positive content.